 |Another difficult opponent that becomes a frightening ally.
 Kalista has a pretty safe laning phase due to her ability to avoid skillshots with Martial Poise, so you can focus on lockdown in order for her to get maximum Rend damage on a target with her insane synergy with attack speed.
 Morgana is also a great projectile for Fate's Call, since she can be thrown into a pile of enemies without instantly dying and still create chaos.
 Imagine this: Fate's Call into Soul Shackles followed if necessary by Zhonya's Hourglass on multiple targets or Fate's Call followed by Dark Binding immediately after your single target lands.
 Need I say more?|

-You begin the game with Spellthief's Edge, a Warding Totem and four Health Potions.
+You begin the game with Spellthief's Edge, a Stealth Ward and four Health Potions.
 Start Q and go leash for your jungler before getting to lane if they start bottom.
 While in lane, your job will be to provide vision and harass your opponents.
 You aren't a Relic Shield support so you can focus all your energy on being annoying.
 Trade with auto-attacks and Dark Binding as often as possible, but you should only be casting Binding if you are reasonably certain it will hit a champion.
 It is commonly stated that Dark Binding's hitbox is "like a school bus", so keep this in mind when looking for an opportunity to use it.
 On one hand, it will often connect at the very edge of its visible projectile, which is advantageous for you.
 However, the likelihood of you threading it through minions to hit a champion standing among them is very, very low, and minions don't much care for single-target CC.
-Also, do not use Tormented Soil to harass.
+Also, do not use Tormented Shadow to harass.
 While the likelihood of dealing damage with it is higher than with Binding, it takes a while to ramp up in damage and your opponents will instinctively step out of it before it can do much.
 What's worse is that it has the potential to screw up your ADC's farm by dealing damage to many minions wherever it remains.
 Most of them don't appreciate this so don't do it.
 The correct thing to do is place one of these underneath a freshly-bound opponent - they will take lots of damage they can do nothing about.
 It is for these reasons that I say that Morgana is not very mana hungry - rather than wasting mana spamming spells, you are instead looking for precision applications of your abilities.
 The time between skills you cast should be plenty to regenerate a good portion of mana so you won't often find yourself low.
 Once you back and get Sapphire Crystal it's typically the end of your mana issues.
 At the same time, don't be afraid to get a good Binding off without follow-up, as the poke damage is often its own reward and keeping one lane opponent away from yourselves for 2-3s is a nice bonus.
 Dark Binding also has a very long range, meaning you can do decent damage from complete safety most of the time.
 Be on the lookout to shield away dangerous crowd control or abilities that would deal large chunks of damage.
 Morgana shuts down hard engage because Black Shield vaporizes pretty much every hard-engage ability and Dark Binding is great at stopping chases.

 Regarding warding, I like to place a trinket ward here at around 3:00 and keep it refreshed as long as I'm in lane to defend against ganks.
 (I place Sightstone wards in that spot once I pick it up).
 After I pick up Sightstone, I usually go ward dragon pit for knowledge of any early attempts or to set up one of our own.
 The map below shows good places to ward: pink denotes spots for Vision Wards and green denotes spots for Stealth Wards, Sightstone wards or trinket wards.
 Dragon and Baron pits should be warded situationally so I didn't mark them down.